-Patients will be called for a voluntary MRI abdomen in one of the participating hospitals one month and one year after treatment.
+Patients will be called for a voluntary one-time MRI abdomen in the St. Elisabeth Hospital in Tilburg.
 Undergoing an MRI scan of the abdomen could be uncomfortable and may cause some physical and psychological discomfort.
 There are no known harmful or biological effects.
 Prior to the scan, contraindications for MRI will be excluded.
 Doing an MRI scan is necessary for this study to assess the spleen morphology after embolization of the splenic artery.

 The MRI examination will take approximately 45 minutes.